liamtbb/netdevr/README.md

 # netdevr
-A simple network device manager for batch commands and backups.
+An expanded version of netbackup with improved functionality for batch commands and backups.

 ---